Is an Air Conditioner Good for Health? What You Need To Know Before Using It

 - This prevention of respiratory discomfort is particularly crucial for individuals with asthma or other respiratory conditions.

-Despite the undeniable benefits of air conditioning, it’s crucial to recognise the potential negative impacts on health associated with their use.
+Despite the undeniable benefits of air conditioning, it’s crucial to recognise the potential negative impacts on health associated with its use.
 Improper maintenance, extreme temperature settings, and over-reliance on these systems can give rise to various health concerns.

 Respiratory Issues